 The following information is statutory guidance from the Department of Education issued under Section 175 of the Education Act 2002.
 Schools must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

 For further information regarding Keeping Children Safe in Education and to view the most recent publication; 'Keeping Children Safe in Education', please visit the GOV.UK website by clicking here

 Everyone who comes into contact with children and their families has a role to play in safeguarding the young people in our care.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-Schools have been asked to train staff specifically on the following issues:

 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 Please visit www.nspcc.org.uk.
 Also available is the government guidance on the issues listed below via www.gov.uk